alces-software/clusterware-services/clusterware-customize/README-job-queue.md

 refers to any customizer profile name (e.g.  `prime-continuous-delivery` or `domain-dev.alces.network`).

-For each such customizer profile, a particular cluster with name `$cluster_name` will process any scripts in `$customizer_profile/job-queue.d/${cluster_name}/pending`.
-One way to add scripts to a queue for a cluster is to manually upload them to the appropriate folder; another way is to use the `alces customize job-queue put
+For each such customizer profile, a particular cluster node with name `$node`, in Cluster `$cluster` and Domain `$domain`, will process any scripts in `$customizer_profile/job-queue.d/$node.$cluster.$domain/pending`.
+One way to add scripts to a queue for a node is to manually upload them to the appropriate folder; another way is to use the `alces customize job-queue put
-$customizer_name $script`, which will upload the given `$script` to the `$customizer_name` customizer profile queue for that cluster.
+$customizer_name $script`, which will upload the given `$script` to the `$customizer_name` customizer profile queue for the login node of the current cluster.

-Note that currently jobs will only be run on the master node for a cluster.
-However, multiple clusters with the same name in different domains for an account will currently all pick up and process the same job, unless one cluster completes processing it before another picks it up.
+Note that currently the `alces customize job-queue` commands will only interact with the job queue for the current cluster's login node, however the job queues for other nodes can be interacted with by uploading and reading files from S3 directly.

 The results of running the job are stored on s3 with the following prefix:
+`$customizer_profile/job-queue.d/$node.$cluster.$domain`.
+Specifically, output
-`$customizer_profile/job-queue.d/${cluster_name}`.
-Specifically, output will be available at `${prefix}/completed/${job_id}/logs` and its exit code will be available at `${prefix}/completed/${job_id}/status.`
+will be available at `${prefix}/completed/${job_id}/logs` and its exit code will be available at `${prefix}/completed/${job_id}/status.`

 ## Custom job runners